 Website Security Attacks

-New approaches to cyberattacks are coming out every other day.
+Website Security Attacks - New approaches to cyberattacks are coming out every other day.
 This is causing companies, groups, and people to consider security important now more than they ever have before.
-This demands the need for implementing technology towards more strong and safe techniques and practices towards web applications.
+This demands the need for implementing technology towards more strong and safe techniques and practices for web applications.

 The current revelation of another vulnerability in SSL has driven idea pioneers and security experts to quickly eliminate the frail part of the protocol.
 The usage of SSLv3 and its exploitable nature picked up its attractive acronym POODLE claiming the capacity to drive users to minimize their encryption to a flimsy standard, uncovering their delicate information as though it were being passed in plain text readable format.
 About an Average User?